Synerty/synerty-peek/docs/overview/Overview.rst

 This means we can build functionality into the platform, by writing plugins.
 For example, here are two publicly release plugins for Peek that add functionality :

-    * Active Task Plugin - Allowing plugins to notify mobile device users
+    * Active Task Plugin - Allowing plugins to notifyDeviceInfo mobile device users
     * User Plugin - Providing simple user directory and authentication.

 The "Active Task plugin" requires the "User Plugin".